didier-wenzek/blog/src/001_motivation.md

 * Data outside the database are not first-class citizens and have first to be imported even for a basic query.
   Query processing is independent of the actual data layout, but this layout is chosen by the engine's designers, not the users.
   Exploratory of large datasets would be easier with the ability to directly query these datasets using the original formats.
+  This is also the core issues when you have to combine two specialized databases in your application: each excludes the data of the other.
 * Computations inside the database are more constrained than outside.
   And this is made worse by SQL being not extensible with libraries.
   To manipulate new data kinds, one has to wait for these to be added by the database editors.